AyAggarwal/shardedmemory/README.md

 replies received in the first round and returns to the client.
 At this point, no person reading the network would receive a value that preceedes this one, because at least one server has the most recent value and any subsequent reads will see it.

 ## Fail Detection
 The protocol uses a simple fail detection system rather than relying on a majority quourum.
 A separate thread in each node will ping all other nodes every 2 seconds for a pong() ACK.
 If this results in an error, then the server will remove the errored address from it's peer list.
-This should be imporved by using a timeout to avoid waitting if a server freezes.

 ## design
 This project is built on the following open-source libraries: